icraf-indonesia/LaSEM/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Agricultural Land Suitability Analysis (ALSA)
+# Agricultural Land Suitability Analysis (LaSEM)

 <!-- badges: start -->
 <!-- badges: end -->

-The Agricultural Land Suitability Analysis (ALSA) is a modular R-based Shiny app that serves as a decision-support system for conducting agricultural land suitability analysis.
+Land Suitability Evaluation Module (LaSEM) is a modular R-based Shiny app that serves as a decision-support system for conducting agricultural land suitability analysis.
 This early version focuses on suitability analysis for biophysical factors, guiding users in collecting and preparing data to visualize suitability maps of crops on an interactive map.
-Built upon the theory of land evaluation and suitability assessment (FAO, 1976; FAO, 2007), ALSA's main feature is its spatially-explicit functionality and streamlined interface, which automatically evaluates land suitability based on biophysical factors using the FAO framework.
+Built upon the theory of land evaluation and suitability assessment (FAO, 1976; FAO, 2007), LaSEM's main feature is its spatially-explicit functionality and streamlined interface, which automatically evaluates land suitability based on biophysical factors using the FAO framework.

-ALSA aims to provide a user-friendly interface that broadens the potential user base for land suitability analysis.
-While other packages for evaluating land suitability may exist, ALSA is one of the first known open-source apps to offer a streamlined and accessible interface for this purpose.
+LaSEM aims to provide a user-friendly interface that broadens the potential user base for land suitability analysis.
+While other packages for evaluating land suitability may exist, LaSEM is one of the first known open-source apps to offer a streamlined and accessible interface for this purpose.
 However, some familiarity with GIS is still needed for preparing inputs.
 Please note that the package is currently under development and only available from the GitHub repository.

 ## Installation

-To use the ALSA package, you need to have R and RStudio installed on your computer.
+To use the LaSEM package, you need to have R and RStudio installed on your computer.

 ### Installing R